-Prevention of Money Laundering, Internal Control and Operating Risks Committee - It is responsible for assessing occurrences that seem atypical.
+Prevention of Money Laundering, Internal Control and Operating Risks Committee -

+It is responsible for assessing occurrences that seem atypical.
 It communicates them to the appropriate authorities when it concludes that a crime or illicit act has occurred or finds indications of one having been committed.

-Disclosure Committee - It assesses the relevance of acts or facts that have occurred and that relate to the business and supervises the process of releasing information to the market.
 Ethics Committee - It fosters an ethical culture at the Bank.
 This involves approving policies related to this issue and deliberating on personal and professional conduct issues, in order to establish a healthy work environment.
 It meets only on an extraordinary basis, as necessary.

 Technology Committee - It discusses and evaluates technological solutions with high potential impact for the Bank.
 It also analyzes, approves and prioritizes new information technology projects.
-A subcommittee provides input for the work of the Technology Committee.